simonw/sqlite-utils/docs/python-api.rst

     >>> db.triggers
     ... similar output to db["authors"].triggers

-The ``table.triggers_dict`` property returns the triggers for that table as a dictionary mapping their names to their SQL definitions.
+The ``.triggers_dict`` property returns the triggers for that table as a dictionary mapping their names to their SQL definitions.

 ::